30 Jul 2020

 Once we establish the requirements with the Client, our HR specialists source top talent both from internal bases as well as straight from the market (we utilize direct search, job boards, run referral programs, and cooperate with universities to have access to a wide candidate base).
 Soon after people with the best fit are found our recruiters hold the first screening call during which they present our company, project, and inquire more information about the candidate – former projects they were developing, experience with particular technologies, methodologies, their level of English, required salary and so on.
 During the call, they also check if the potential candidate is communicative and if they can get along without any obstacles.
 If the confirmed background matches the job requirements and the potential candidate shows interest in the cooperation, then comes the time for the most important part – the recruitment meeting.

 The recruitment interview with the potential employees involves the Project Manager/Development Director responsible for the project and one of our Senior Developers – we’re always choosing the person that has extensive experience with the desired scope of work and technologies.
 Before the global lockdown we used to meet on our premises but now to maintain social distancing we’re running these meetings remotely.
 Since software developers are experienced with remote collaboration in general, running the meeting online is not the problem.
 Because rather than using some fancy tests or questionnaires during the meeting we rely mostly on live coding and conversation, the only additional tool that’s needed is an online video call app.
-Going back on track through – the interview goal is to verify candidates’ technical skills and experience as well as soft skills and communicativeness.
-Although in the real-life situation both aspects mix during the meeting for the sake of this article, we’ll divide it into two parts – covering soft skills evaluation at first and then proceed to the technical part.
+Going back on track through – the interview goal is to verify candidates’ technical skills and experience as well as soft skills, communicativeness and cultural fit.
+Although in the real-life situation both aspects mix during the meeting for the sake of this article, we’ll divide it into two parts – covering soft skills and cultural fit evaluation at first and then proceed to the technical part.

 Since we’re recruiting people after the general ways of working are established with the client, we already know according to what methodology the project will be run and what experience is going to be crucial to make the communication smooth and sound.
 What’s more, typically we try to build the core of the team with the people we know and have already worked with.
 That’s why the PM who would be responsible for the projects knows their work and communication styles and preferences.
 If the cooperation would run in the mixed teams model we always discuss thoroughly communication models that our client’s internal developers favour to choose people that will easily find themselves around the team.
 Because there is no objective test to check the soft skills we mostly rely on our well-seasoned PMs who worked with countless specialist and in the majority of cases have the gut feeling that allows choosing people that would be communicative team players who have all the soft skills that makes them more than coders.
 Starting with casual talks, through the technical interview to meeting summary – during all these steps the candidate is observed to recognize how he/she acts and approaches the tasks.
 Clearly, sometimes everyone makes wrong decision but there’s no reason for beating around the bush – no test, and no one has 100% accuracy.
 However, in the vast majority of cases, our Project Managers are right and if the candidate manages to get over the technical part of the interview as well, he/she finally fits the team and the following cooperation is flawless.